redsanket/spark/external/storm/guide/registry_service_api/index.rst

 them (as the registry is a trusted 3rd party).
 There are really two concepts involved here.

 The first is that of a virtual host.
 A virtual host represents a service.
-It is called a virtual host because it is intended to be compatible with DNS or other name services and might appear to end user applications as a logical host similar to a virtual IP address.
+It is called a virtual host because it was originally intended to be compatible with DNS or other name services and might appear to end user applications as a logical host similar to a virtual IP address.
+But because of port conflicts this has changed a bit.

 The second concept is that of a server.
 A server provides the service that a virtual host represents and places itself in the registry so that clients can find it.
+That service may also contain an port so multiple instances may share a host.

 Security
 ========